MoonPoet/xaprb-src/content/blog/2014/01/15/using-hugo.md

 description: "The Xaprb blog is now using Hugo, a fast static site generator written in Go."
 url: /blog/2014/01/15/using-hugo/
 categories:
-  - About
+  - Web
 ---
-I've switched this blog from Wordpress to [Hugo](http://hugo.spf13.com).
+I've switched this blog from Wordpress to [Hugo](https://gohugo.io).
 If you see any broken links or other problems, let me know.
 I'll re-enable comments and other features in the coming days.